AhnafHamim/Furrever-stay/README.md

 <img width="1069" alt="Screenshot 2023-12-10 at 1 58 34 AM" src="https://github.com/AhnafHamim/team-3/assets/64384070/6fc5c26b-8167-401f-925d-4170ccb14ed6">
 </p>

 This trend of an increased number of cats is common for almost all shelters.
 Overcrowded shelters are harmful for both shelters and cats.
-Due to the increased number of cats, the cost of maintenance has risen, and because of that, cats are not getting proper care.
+Due to the increased number of cats, the maintenance cost has risen, and because of that, cats are not getting proper care.
 Animal shelters grapple with optimally distributing resources to care for and rehome animals.
 In response to this challenge, **Furrever** Stay has emerged with a mission to enhance efficiency by forecasting the duration of a cat's stay and prioritizing those at risk of prolonged residency.
 By strategically identifying and prioritizing cats during adoption events, we aim to empower shelter caretakers to focus their efforts where they are most needed.
-Recognizing the limitations on caretaker capacities, this approach not only aids in resource allocation but also significantly boosts adoption rates, ensuring that more cats find their forever homes.
+Recognizing the limitations of caretaker capacities, this approach not only aids in resource allocation but also significantly boosts adoption rates, ensuring that more cats find their forever homes.

 ## Project Timeline